fanpu/website/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Incoming Linux Engineer at <a href='https://www.janestreet.com/'>Jane Street</a>. <a href='https://www.cs.cmu.edu/'>CMU SCS</a> Class of 2022, MSCS Class of 2023.
+subtitle: Linux Engineer at <a href='https://www.janestreet.com/'>Jane Street</a>.
 Currently located in New York, NY, USA.

 profile:
   align: right